rebeckerspecialties/benchmarking-test-app/packages/react-native-benchmarking-library/README.md

 ## Customized Setup

-By default, the `BenchmarkHarness` will include a toggle for generating flamegraphs, and will log the JavaScript Engine being used (Hermes or JavaScriptCore).
+By default, the `BenchmarkHarness` will include a toggle for generating flamegraphs and will log the JavaScript engine in use (Hermes, JavaScriptCore, or V8).
 If these options are not needed, or more configuration options are desired, the `Benchmark`, `GraphicsBenchmark`, and `JavaScriptEngineVersion` components can be used independently.

 ```tsx
 const App = () => {